abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 > I'll tell you bout the ideas of a guy called Brouwer -->

 The foundations of classical logic (which was the topic of the last chapter) remained undisputed from its inception untill the 20th century when people tried to really put them to the test by using it as a basis of all mathematics.
 It was then when came some disturbing results came out.
-Resultss like Godel's *other* famous theorem - his *in*completeness theorem was published, stating that formal systems that in formal systems that are able to represent arithmetics, contain some statements that are undecidable, so they cannot be proven to be true, nor false (note that this does not contradict Godel's completeness theorem, as it speaks about arithmetics in particular, while the completeness theorem is about general logic).
+Resultss like Godel's *other* famous theorem - his *in*completeness theorem was published, stating that systems that are able to represent arithmetics, contain some statements that are undecidable, so they cannot be proven to be true, nor false (note that this does not contradict Godel's completeness theorem, as it speaks about arithmetics in particular, while the completeness theorem is about general logic).

 In this times, a new philosophical mathematical and logical school of thought, known as *intuitionism* (also called *constructivism*) was born.
 If *classical logic* is based on Plato's theory of forms, then intuinism beginned with a philosophical idea originating from Kant and Schopenhauer, that is more or less the opposite - it is the notion that forms are not a thing in itself, but are just subjective ideas that exist only in our minds and the idea that the world as we experience it is largely predetermined of out perceptions of it.
 Or in the words of the mathematician who founded this school, L.E.J.
 Brouwer: